zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/ICAP-Inter-exchange-Client-Address-Protocol.rst

 -  Account identifier, 30 characters alphanumeric (< 155-bit).
 This will
-   be interpreted as a big-endian encoded base-36 integer representing the least significant bits of a 160-bit Ethereum address.
-As such, these Ethereum addresses will generally begin with a zero byte.
+   be interpreted as a big-endian encoded base-36 integer representing the least significant bits of a 160-bit Expanse address.
+As such, these Expanse addresses will generally begin with a zero byte.

 e.g. XE7338O073KYGTWWZN0F2WZ0R8PX5ZPPZS corresponds to the address
 ``00c5496aee77c1ba1f0854206a26dda82a81d6d8``.